Why MCP?

 | Windsurf | Custom impl.
 G | Custom impl.
 H | Custom impl.
 I |

 3 × 3 = 9 separate pieces of “glue code” are needed.
+This number is a simple explanatory calculation that assumes each app connects separately to each tool.

 And if GitHub updates its API, I have to fix custom implementations A, D, and G — all three, separately.